hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

-The client MUST omit evidence types from the evidence_proposal extension in the ClientHello if it cannot respond to a request from the server to present a proposed evidence type, or if the cient is not configured to use the proposed evidence type with the given server.
-If the client has no evidenence types to send in the ClientHello it MUST omit the evidence_proposal extension in the ClientHello.
+The client MUST omit evidence types from the evidence_proposal extension in the ClientHello if it cannot respond to a request from the server to present a proposed evidence type, or if the client is not configured to use the proposed evidence type with the given server.
+If the client has no evidence types to send in the ClientHello it MUST omit the evidence_proposal extension in the ClientHello.